kashifnawazz/python.rb/README.md

 # Python

-Python implemented purely in Ruby without any library.
+Python implemented purely in Ruby without any libraries.

 ## Installation